 Warren Buffett, who is arguably the most successful and well-known investor of all time, states it best in this video.
 “Consistently buy an S&P 500 low-cost index fund.
 I think it’s the thing that makes the most sense practically all of the time.
 Keep buying it through thick and thin, and especially through thin.”
 I’m going to agree with Warren here.
 Investing in a low-cost index fund is still the best way for most people to invest.
 This includes financial advisors and newer roboadvisors such as Betterment and Wealthfront.

-While roboadvisors are better than higher-cost mutual funds https://www.cnbc.com/2017/04/12/bad-times-for-active-managers-almost-none-have-beaten-the-market-over-the-past-15-years.html, I also do not recommend roboadvisors due to the same reason 90% of active managers underperform the market: fees.
+While roboadvisors are better than higher-cost mutual funds, I also do not recommend roboadvisors due to the same reason 90% of active managers underperform the market: fees.

 To see this clearly, let’s take a look at a fictitious portfolio gaining at 7% where the index fund has a 0.09% free, the roboadvisor has a 0.25% fee, and the financial advisor has a 1% fee.

-Tax loss harvesting is an automated feature of many roboadvisors that sells your losing investments and buys similar investments so you can reduce your taxable income by deducting those losses.
+Tax-loss harvesting is an automated feature of many roboadvisors that sells your losing investments and buys similar assets, so you can reduce your taxable income by deducting those losses.
 First, it doesn’t work in a retirement account.
-Second, you can do this yourself with index funds if you wanted to take advantage of tax loss harvesting.
+Second, you can do this yourself with index funds to take advantage of tax-loss harvesting.
 And third, the $3,000 deduction is pre-tax.
-This means if you’re in a 25% tax bracket, the real benefit is $750.
+If you’re in a 25% tax bracket, the real benefit is $750.
 Now I’m not entirely negative on roboadvisors.
-There are many benefits such that it’s completely automated, you can automatically invest when your bank balance reaches a certain threshold, it’s super easy, and you have someone to talk to when you have questions.
+There are many benefits, such as that it’s completely automated, you can automatically invest when your bank balance reaches a certain threshold, it’s super easy, and you have someone to talk to when you have questions.
 For someone who wants these benefits, it may be a perfect choice.

 Example: Become an Index Fund Millionaire Let’s follow Warren Buffett’s advice to invest in an index fund.
 You can follow along with me using this compound interest calculator.